-The City Council of the City of Palm Coast has determined that the Project satisfies the criteria set forth in Policy 1.1.2.2 of the Comprehensive Plan's Future Land Use Element permitting an increase in densities and/or intensities for the Project.
-The residential unit count within the Project shall be limited to 254264 total units, except as provided in this Section X. In addition,10.
-Owner may elect, at any time, to increase the residential unit count above 254to 432 total units by fulfilling one or more of the following nine (9) conditions ("Density Bonus Incentive Public Benefit Conditions"):
+The City Council of the City of Palm Coast has determined the Project satisfies the criteria set forth in Policy 1.1.2.2 of the Comprehensive Plan's Future Land Use Element permitting an increase in densities and/or intensities for the Project.
+The residential unit count within the Project shall initially be limited to 264 total units but may be increased as provided in this Section 10.
+Owner may elect, at any time, to increase the residential unit count to 371 total residential units by a one-time fulfillment of the following conditions ("Public Benefit Conditions") occurring prior to or concurrent with, and conditioned upon, issuance of the first Technical (or other "final") Site Plan approval allowing the Project to first exceed 264 total residential units.
+In this regard, Owner shall: